 Volatility Risk.
 Significant short-term price movements could adversely impact the performance of the Fund.
-Market conditions in which significant price movements develop, but then repeatedly reverse, could cause substantial losses due to prices moving against the Fund's long or short positions.
+Market conditions in which significant price movements develop, but then repeatedly reverse, could cause substantial losses due to prices moving against the Fund's long or short option positions.
+Option prices will tend to decline when volatility declines.